SESYNC-ci/sesync-ci.github.io/blog/_drafts/windows-dynamic-memory.md

 # {{ page.title }}

-SESYNC's virtual machines are setup to use dynamic memory.
+SESYNC's Windows virtual machines are setup to use dynamic memory.
 What this means is that your virtual machine will show different memory usage based on its current usage, however you still have access to the full amount we allocated to you.

 Example